Welcome

 Jesse Wise - Exploring Public Discourse Surrounding Low Traffic Neighbourhoods: The Role of Moral Rhetoric and Political Signalling in Social Media

-Sam Lockyer - TBC
+Sam Lockyer - Predictive Multi Object Tracking

 Oliver Bostock - The Road to Nature Recovery: Implementation of Wildlife Crossings with WECA Region Transport Networks